-We use observational data and simulations to develop theories of how atmospheric dynamics—particularly macroturbulence—shape large-scale climatic features.
+We use observational data and simulations to develop theories of how turbulent atmospheric dynamics shape climatic features.
 Questions we are addressing include: How do storminess and precipitation change as atmospheric greenhouse gas concentrations increase?
 How do monsoons and the intertropical convergence zone respond to the changes in insolation that accompany variations in Earth’s orbit around the sun?
 How does cloudiness change with climate, and how does that amplify or dampen the climate system’s response to perturbations?
-Theories answering such questions help us understand and interpret the changes in the atmospheric climate that occurred not only over our planet’s history, but that are likely to occur in the future.

 Our goal, in short, is to develop a set of fundamental physical laws governing climate.